GoXLR-on-Linux/goxlr-utility/README.md

 ## Setting Permissions
 Copy `50-goxlr.rules` to `/etc/udev/rules.d/` and then reload with `sudo udevadm control --reload-rules`.

-You may need to unplug and replug the GoXLR afterwards, to allow the new permissions to take effect.
+You **will** need to unplug and replug the GoXLR afterwards, to allow the new permissions to take effect.

 ## Building from source
 ### Prerequisites